 Then, he must understand the critical business issue or pain point with that business process.
 If the company has a project in the works to solve the pain point in the business, the account executive must find a solution to match the pain point.

 The whitespace is the gap between the pain points the company is feeling, and the solutions they have in place to meet those needs.

 To sell more to your customer, you must find the whitespace and fill it with your product or service.

-Here are 4 steps you can use to offer more value to your customer by finding the white space in their life or business.
+4 strategies you can use to offer more value to your customer by finding the white space in their business.